BdrGM/nova-multiai/WISHLIST.md

 ---

-## 🗣️ Option to have the Ai to answer in a different language than the one spoken to it.(Short term)
+## 🗣️ Option to have the Ai to answer in a different language than the one spoken to it.(I won't do it as you can set it in personality)
 - Allow the Ai to be spoken in, let's say English, and have it answer in Klingon or any chosen language
 - Have it optional